 This is an essential factor that must not be overlooked.
 The ladders, though pretty and somewhat light in weight, they also have weight restrictions that range from 200-350 pounds.

 Going beyond the weight restriction will see you to the online store shopping for another attic pull-down stairs.
 And yes, it will break.
 The weight capacity of the ladder to withstand entities include both you and whatever loads you may be transporting to and fro.

 The weight restriction is also a security measure to guard against overloading and not subject the ladder to withstand more than it can carry.
 Your safety and well-being matters to both you and the manufacturers.
 Don’t screw it up.

 The type of materials used in constructing the ladders determines to an extent, how long the ladders will last.
-Some pull-down stairs are made of aluminum, steel, and wood.
+You will find aluminum attic pull-down stairs, wood pull-down stairs, and even those made of wood.
 But as these materials have their advantages, they also have their disadvantages.